-Intuitively, in Conception or Delay, it is permissible for Hiroko to choose to give birth to a child who will be born blind rather than having no child.
-In Conception or Delay, intuitively, Hiroko is permitted to choose to have no child rather having a sighted child now.
+Intuitively, in Conception or Delay^{}, it is permissible for Hiroko to choose to give birth to a child who will be born blind rather than having no child.
+In Conception or Delay^{}, intuitively, Hiroko is permitted to choose to have no child rather having a sighted child now.
 So it is permissible for Hiroko to choose to have a child who will be born blind rather than no child, and it is permissible for her to choose to have no child rather than a child that would be sighted and otherwise healthy.
-How, then, could it be impermissible for Hiroko to choose to have a child who will be born blind rather than a child that would be sighted and otherwise healthy, as in the original Conception or Delay case?
+How, then, could it be impermissible for Hiroko to choose to have a child be sighted and otherwise healthy, as in the original Conception or Delay case?